 6.1.3 refuse the request and require the continuation of the Research in accordance with the Contract; or

-6.1.4 give notice of termination in accordance with Condition 19.
+6.1.4 give notice of termination in accordance with Clause 19.

-Any variation to the Contract shall be set out in a Variation to Contract Form as set out at SCHEDULE A to this SECTION 2 and signed by both Parties.
+6.2 Any variation to the Contract shall be set out in a Variation to Contract Form as set out at SCHEDULE A to this SECTION 2 and shall not be valid or effective until signed by the duly authorised representatives of both Parties.

 7.1 All Contractor’s staff providing services in connection with this Contract shall be bound by the same terms and conditions of service which are normally applicable to the Contractor's staff.
 The Contractor shall take into account, as far as possible, the recommendations from Universities UK and the University & College Union on Codes of Practice for the employment of research staff on fixed term contracts.